 Just feeling the time, feeling the moment.
 Whatever our circumstances, we have this moment, and it’s for us.
 So here we are.
 For the time of the meditation, there’s nothing we need to do.
 The world has to go on, do itself.
 We can let our mind take care of itself, we don’t have to fuss with it.
 The endless burden can be put down.
 If we’re just here in this moment, whatever comes, it’s just here.
 And we’re going to be OK.
 Where the universe holds us.
 And here we are.

-And one thing you’ll notice when you have a mind, is that we get on board the different buses that come by and we climb on, this one and that one.
+One thing you’ll notice, when you have a mind, is that we get on board the different buses that come by and we climb on—this one and that one.
 One of the nice things is that if you’re really worried about something, something terrible, like you’ve got cancer or something, after a while you think, I wonder what I’m going to have for lunch?
 It just tumbles, so in a way it’s not to be taken seriously, and the meditation tradition has always known this, so don’t take it too seriously.
 But we do.
 You’ll notice that the mind just does.